psf/black/docs/faq.md

 still proposed on the issue tracker.
 See
 [The Black Code Style](the_black_code_style/index.rst) for more details.

-Starting from 2022, we will provide a formal stability guarantee: for all releases in the same year, we will produce the same formatting output.
-Users can opt in to breaking changes with the `--future` flag.
+Starting in 2022, the formatting output will be stable for the releases made in the same year (other than unintentional bugs).
+It is possible to opt-in to the latest formatting styles, using the `--future` flag.

 ## Why is my file not formatted?